-In addition, to establish a pledge over trade marks, a notarised written pledge agreement is required to be executed and registered with the Trademark Registry.
+In addition, a notarised written pledge agreement must be executed and registered with the Trademark Registry in order to establish a pledge over trade marks.

-To establish a mortgage over real properties, a written mortgage agreement is required to be executed before the Land Registry, which must also register the mortgage with the relevant title deed registry.
+To establish a mortgage over real properties, a written mortgage agreement must be executed before the Land Registry, which must also register the mortgage with the relevant title deed registry.

-5.3 Registration Process

-Pledge over Movables
+5.3 Registration Process Pledge over Movables

-In principle, according to the Turkish Civil Code, in order to create a pledge over a movable, physical possession of such movable must be transferred to the pledgee, unless otherwise stipulated by law.
-That said, the Law on Pledge over Movable Assets in Commercial Transactions (the Movable Pledge Law) introduces an exception to such principle for commercial transactions, and thus enables the pledgor to establish a pledge over its movable without transferring possession thereof.
+In principle, according to the Turkish Civil Code, physical possession of a movable must be transferred to the pledgee in order to create a pledge over said movable, unless otherwise stipulated by law.
+However, the Law on Pledge over Movable Assets in Commercial Transactions (the Movable Pledge Law) introduces an exception to such principle for commercial transactions, and thus enables the pledgor to establish a pledge over its movable without transferring possession thereof.